-The following Information is made available to pupils (helplines, posters, NSPCC ChildLine)
+The following Information is made available to pupils helplines, posters, NSPCC ChildLine

-School's arrangements for consulting with and listening to pupils are (Listening/Worry Box, school council)
+School's arrangements for consulting with and listening to pupils are school council, growing up in North Yorkshire Survey, pupil conferences.

 We make pupils aware of these arrangements by class teachers and learning mentors sharing this with pupils and through whole school assemblies.